 Independent contractors for Behavioral Health Services and Targeted Case Management, click here to download application.

-Residential Care House Supervisor (Residential Treatment and Emergency Services) — This position is full time, 40 hours a week.
+Residential Care House Supervisor (Childkind Center) — This position is full time, 40 hours a week.
 Two house supervisors are assigned to each unit and cover different schedules.
-High school diploma and 5 years of childcare experience or Bachelor’s degree and 2 years of childcare experience.
+Each unit has up to 13 children who come to Home of the Innocents with various forms of trauma.
+Qualifications include a high school diploma and five years of child care experience OR a bachelor’s degree and two years of childcare experience.
 Experience in a residential facility is preferred.
-Ability to learn Safety Crisis Management and complete physical management is required.
-This position serves one unit in our residential program.
-Each unit has up to 13 children with various forms of trauma.
-Units consist of a Program Manager, House Supervisors and Resident Counselors.
+Ability to learn Safety Crisis Management and complete physical managements is required.

 Click here to download an application.